ZiqingJiang/CS176_Project/README.md

 GitHub Link: https://github.com/ZiqingJiang/CS176_Project

 All files that have:

 - Report(pdf)
 - Presentation(pdf)
 - Code(zip)
   - source code(project.py)
-  - figures
-  - data files
+  - figures & data files
 - Readme(md)

+Note: Figures and data files are the output after running the code.
+It provides convenience if the user does not want to execute the script.

 ## Dataset